inokoj/VAP-Realtime/README.md

 ### Step 3: Launch the OUTPUT program

 You can obtain the processing result of the VAP program via TCP/IP.
 The sample program `output/console.py` is designed to demonstrate how to receive data.
 It will display the received data on the console.
-Note that you need to specify the server ip and port number for the main VAP program.
+Note that you need to specify the server IP and port number for the main VAP program.

 ```bash
 $ cd output